-The term of apprenticeship for Cosmetologist shall be 3000 hours of reasonably continuous employment.
+The term of apprenticeship for meter electrician shall be 6000 hours of reasonably continuous employment and experience in the principal operations of the trade.

 V. INITIAL PROBATIONARY PERIOD:

 An initial probationary period applies to all apprentices, unless the apprentice has transferred from another program.
 During an initial probationary period, an apprentice can be discharged without appeal rights.
 An initial probationary period is stated in hours or competency steps of employment.
 The initial probationary period is not reduced by advanced credit or standing.
 During an initial probationary period, apprentices receive full credit for hours and competency steps toward completion of their apprenticeship.
 Transferred apprentices are not subject to additional initial probationary periods [WAC 296-05-003].